Coach House Consulting

 As Volunteer and Community Supporter

 Dan continues to be an active and dedicated volunteer for many organizations including St. Paul’s Anglican Church, South Frontenac Community Services Corporation and the Royal Canadian Legion.
 He has served previously on Boards and Committees of St. John Ambulance, the Corps of Commissionaires, the Royal Canadian Military Institute, and Ecuhome.
-Dan is also active in equestrian sports and is a sponsor of the Ottawa Dressage Festival.

 As a result of his volunteer work, he has received numerous awards including the Order of St. John, the Queen Elizabeth II Golden and Diamond Jubilee Medals, and the Minister of Veteran’s Affairs Commendation.
 Dan was Aide-de-Camp to the Lieutenant-Governor of Ontario for fifteen years.